cuteboxcc/cutebox-be/README.md

 * Copy the `Caddyfile` to `/etc/caddy/Caddyfile` and replace `cutebox.cc` with your domain name
 * Start, enable and reload the caddy server `sudo systemctl enable --now caddy && sudo systemctl reload caddy`
 * Deploy [this](https://github.com/cuteboxcc/cutebox) repository to Netlify.
 This is the frontend which MUST reside in `web.YOURDOMAIN.TLD`.
 Replace `YOURDOMAIN.TLD` with your own domain name.
+* Once deployment is finished on Netlify it should have detected a form.
+Configure the form so you can receive account requests.
 * Clone the backend: `git clone https://github.com/cuteboxcc/cutebox-be /cutebox`
 * Go into the cutebox-be directory: `cd /cutebox`
 * Edit the configuration file so it fits with your domain name etc.